woossi0/suite/docs/usermanual/source/processing/processes/vector/simplify.rst

 Description
 -----------

-The ``gs:Simplify`` process takes a feature collection and reduces the number of vertices in each feature, simplifying the geometries.
+The ``vec:Simplify`` process takes a feature collection and reduces the number of vertices in each feature, simplifying the geometries.

 The adopted simplification method is the `Douglas-Peucker algorithm <http://en.wikipedia.org/wiki/Douglas-Peucker_algorithm>`_.
 This algorithm uses a distance value as input to determine how the geometries are to be simplified.
 For a given distance, all vertices in the output simplified geometry will be within this distance of the original geometry.
 The higher the distance value, the greater the simplification.